Getting Ready to Prepare Your Tax Return

 Print, Sign, and Mail

 If you are preparing your forms or fill out the forms yourself, you must print, sign and date the forms, attach the appropriate copies of your income statements and follow the instructions given to mail them to the Internal Revenue Service (IRS).
-For the first time the IRS is permitting non-resident filers to e-file and you can do that through Sprintax.
-If you owe money, make your check payable to the United States Treasury.

 Keep Copies!